 VI.
-Mortality Summary for All Dialysis Patients (2020-2023) and New Dialysis Patients (2020-2022)
+Mortality Summary for All Dialysis Patients (2021-2024) and New Dialysis Patients (2021-2023)

 The first half of Table 3 (rows 3a-3k) provides information about patient mortality for all dialysis patients treated at the facility.
-The second half of Table 3 (rows 3l-3u) provides information about mortality in the first year of dialysis for patients starting dialysis for the first time at the facility.
+The second half of Table 3 (rows 31-3u) provides information about mortality in the first year of dialysis for patients starting dialysis for the first time at the facility.
 For each section of the table, we have calculated a relative mortality rate, or Standardized Mortality Ratio (SMR), for patients in the facility.
 The SMR compares the observed death rate in the facility to the death rate that was expected based on national death rates during that year for patients with the same characteristics as those in the facility (Wolfe, 1992).
-The SMR uses expected mortality calculated from a Cox model (SAS Institute Inc., 2000; Andersen, 1993; Collett, 1994), adjusting for calendar year, patient age, race, ethnicity, sex, diabetes, duration of ESRD, nursing home status, patient comorbidities at incidence, body mass index (BMI) at incidence, and population death rates.